 Prevention and management of sexually transmitted infections (STIs): If implemented at reproductive age, effective therapies can stop the transmission of illness.
-While biological STI interventions can lower the incidence of chlamydia and gonorrhoea, mass treatments and behavioural interventions to raise awareness can considerably lower the incidence of STIs.
+While biological STIs interventions can lower the incidence of chlamydia and gonorrhoea.
+Mass treatments and behavioural interventions to raise awareness can considerably lower the incidence of STIs.
 [3]

 Immunizations and infectious disease prevention: The importance of vaccinations in shielding people and their unborn offspring from avoidable diseases is highlighted by preconception care.
 It guarantees that people are current on necessary immunizations, like hepatitis B and rubella, which can negatively impact pregnancy.
 In order to promote a healthy environment for conception and fetal development, preconception care also helps prevent and manage infections that could present hazards during pregnancy.
 [4]

-Preventing non-communicable disease (NCDs) among infants: Weight, diet, smoking, and alcohol use are among the behavioural risk factors during the preconception period that have been connected to long-term health effects for the offspring, including type 2 diabetes, cardiometabolic illnesses, and neuro-developmental problems.
-These preconception health behaviours may raise the chance that their children may grow up to have noncommunicable diseases.
+Preventing non-communicable disease (NCDs) among infants: Weight, diet, smoking, and use of alcohol are among the behavioural risk factors during the preconception period that have been connected to long-term health effects for the offspring, including type 2 diabetes, cardiometabolic illnesses, and neuro-developmental problems.
+These preconception health behaviours may raise the chance that their children may grow up to have non-communicable diseases.
 Additionally, it has been discovered that parental exposure to environmental risk factors such phthalates, air pollution, and pesticides raises the child's chance of congenital malformations, behavioural problems, and cancer.
-[5] It is known that taking folic acid from three months before to conception to three months following conception lowers the chance of both the initial incidence and recurrence of neural tube defects (NTDs).
-Pregnancy complications such as LBW, antepartum haemorrhage, and perinatal death have been associated with folic acid insufficiency.
+[5] It is known that taking folic acid from three months before to conception to three months following conception lowers the chance of both the initial incidence and recurrence of Neural Tube Defects (NTDs).
+Pregnancy complications such as Low Birth Weight (LBW), antepartum haemorrhage, and perinatal death have been associated with folic acid insufficiency.
 In order to lower the chance of an NTD pregnancy, it is advised that all women of reproductive age take 0.4 mg of folic acid daily.
 The need may increase to at least 600 mcg or possibly more, up to 1000 mcg, during pregnancy.
 [3]

 Preventing first and repeat pregnancy in adolescence: The likelihood of pregnancy during adolescence is not considerably decreased by sex education programs centered on abstinence.
-The risk of teen pregnancy was reduced by 41% thanks to comprehensive interventions like the "Children's Aid Society Carrera Program," which was implemented in community centers and offered free STI testing, condoms, medical care, sports and the arts, sex education, educational and vocational support, and more.
-Community service, personal growth, conditional cash transfers for girls to go back to school, and the use of text messages for reminders and education could all be potential avenues for youth development.
+The risk of teen pregnancy was reduced by 41% .Thanks to comprehensive interventions like the "Children's Aid Society Carrera Program," which was implemented in community centers and offered free STI testing, condoms, medical care, sports and the arts, sex education, educational and vocational support, and more.
+Community services, personal growth, conditional cash transfers for girls to go back to school, and the use of text messages for reminders and education could all be potential avenues for youth development.
 Regardless of whether they are conducted in health centers, support groups, or during home visits, interventions to prevent adolescent mothers from becoming pregnant again include parenting skills training and encouraging them to finish their education.
 [2]

 Advanced maternal age: Everyone agrees that a decrease in fertility increases the risk of triploid illnesses and may make it harder for couples to conceive later in life.
 Furthermore, parenting practices may have long-term repercussions.
 Maternal age was found to be strongly associated with an increased likelihood of Caesarean birth.
 [2]